Granze/applause/README.md

 - auto fitting background images
 - credits + autolink
 - clean and simple default theme
+- configurable

 ##Demo: http://granze.github.io/applause/

-##WARNING: this project is at an early stage of development
+###WARNING: this project is at an early stage of development

 Anyway, if you want to try it: